Lightning-AI/ecosystem-ci/README.md

 ...
 ```

-If your project tests multiple configurations or you'd like to test against multiple Lightning versions such as master and release branch, add a config for each one of them.
+If your project tests multiple configurations or you'd like to test against multiple Lightning versions such as master and release branches, create a config file for each one of them.

-Have a look at the [metrics master](configs/PyTorchLightning/metrics_pl-master.yaml) and [metrics release](configs/PyTorchLightning/metrics_pl-release.yaml) CI files for a real example.
+As an example, have a look at [metrics master](configs/PyTorchLightning/metrics_pl-master.yaml) and [metrics release](configs/PyTorchLightning/metrics_pl-release.yaml) CI files.

 4. Add your config filename to the either/both the [GitHub CPU CI file](.github/workflows/ci_testing.yml) or the [Azure GPU CI file](.azure/ci-testig-parameterized.yml).